Reggie Ruggiero: NASCAR Whelen Modified Tour

 Ruggiero raced in the Modified Tour from 1985 until 2009; a total of 24 years.
 He has participated in a total of 419 races in the series and won 44 of those races.
 He has also finished as runner-up in the points standings seven times.

 Ruggiero has the third most wins in the series as of 2025, with 44 victories, 30 behind from Mike Stefanik's 74.

 After racing

 Ruggiero later found work in the chassis shop of Stewart–Haas Racing, where he helped them in building their cars.
 He has also been inducted into the New England Auto Racers Hall of Fame.

+Despite sharing the same last name, he is not related to current NASCAR Craftsman Truck Series driver Gio Ruggiero.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)